luisdnsantos/awesome-computer-graphics/README.md

 * Computer Graphics: Principles and Practice, by James Foley.
 * Real-Time Rendering, by Tomas Akenine-Moller.
 * Advanced Global Illumination, by Philip Dutre.
+* Foundations of 3D Computer Graphics, by Steven Gortler.

 ### Courses